leolanese/Leo-Fibonacci/README.md

 In simple terms, a recursive function is a function that calls itself.

 ### Why is important:
 The common Fibonacci logic and interview question may at first sight appear to be a simple question designed to test your basic understanding of 'recursion'.
-A major reason why this question appears so often in coding interviews is because answering it correctly demonstrates an understanding of a fundamental concept in programming: recursion.
+A major reason why this question appears so often in coding interviews is because answering it correctly demonstrates an understanding of a fundamental concept in Dynamic Programming: recursion.

 > If we don’t use it, it is not VERY smart solution.

-### How to think about this:
+### Dynamic Programming (DP):
+Dynamic programming and memoization works together and they are key features of funtional-programming.
+Most of the problems are solved with two components of Dynamic Programming:

+- Recursion – Solve the sub-problems recursively<br>
+- Memoization – Store the solution of these sub-problems so that we do not have to solve them again<br>

+### Fibonacci sequence:
 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.

 ### Fibonnacci Sequance:
 | F0  | F1  | F2  | F3  | F4 | F5 | F6 | F7 | F8 | F9 | F10| F11| F12| F13| F14| F15| F16|